 - Letters (Comments on Published Papers)

-Full papers are characterized by novel contributions of archival nature in developing theories and/or innovative applications of of emerging topics in computational intelligence.
+Full Papers are characterized by novel contributions of archival nature in developing theories and/or innovative applications of emerging topics in computational intelligence.
 The contribution should not be of incremental nature, but must present a well-founded and conclusive treatment of a problem.
-Usually a full paper will be limited to 10 pages of formatted text in the IEEE two-column style (on exceeding this limit, mandatory over-length page charges apply).
+Usually a Full Paper will be limited to 10 pages of formatted text in the IEEE two-column style (on exceeding this limit, mandatory over-length page charges apply).

-Short papers report interesting new theories and/or developments/results/simulations/experiments on existing work in emerging topics in computational intelligence.
-For example, an extension of existing results or algorithms, innovative applications of a known approach to interesting problems, interesting theorems on error bounds of algorithms, etc. The contribution should be conclusive and useful.
-A short paper will typically be limited to 6 pages of formatted text in the IEEE two-column style (on exceeding this limit, mandatory over-length page charges apply).
+Short Papers report new research avenues, as well as interesting theories and/or developments/results/simulations/experiments on existing work in emerging topics in computational intelligence, for example, an extension of existing results or algorithms, innovative applications of a known approach to interesting problems, interesting theorems on error bounds of algorithms, etc. The contribution should be conclusive and useful.
+A Short Paper will typically be limited to 6 pages of formatted text in the IEEE two-column style (on exceeding this limit, mandatory over-length page charges apply).

-No manuscript will be transferred from the full paper type to the short paper type after submission/review.
-A short paper will undergo the review process as a short paper.
+No manuscript will be transferred from the Full Paper type to the Short Paper type after submission/review.
+A Short Paper will undergo the review process as a Short Paper.
 It would be the responsibility of authors to decide the type of their manuscript at the time of submission.
-If a manuscript is reviewed as a full paper and at the end of the review process, reviewers / associate editors / Editor-in-Chief find it is not suitable to be reviewed as a full paper but a potential candidate for a short paper, then the manuscript has to be resubmitted as a short paper after revision, if authors desire to do so.
-Review management for full papers and short papers is under the direction of an associate editor, who will normally solicit four reviews and wait for at least three responses before a decision is reached.
+If a manuscript is reviewed as a Full Paper and at the end of the review process, reviewers / Associate Editors (AE) / Editor-in-Chief (EiC) find it is not suitable to be reviewed as a Full Paper but a potential candidate for a Short Paper, then the manuscript has to be resubmitted as a Short Paper after revision, if authors desire to do so.
+Review management for Full Papers and Short Papers is under the direction of an Associate Editor, who will normally solicit four reviews and wait for at least three responses before a decision is reached.
 The review process is different for letters.
-An appropriate Associate Editor will assist the EIC in checking that the letter is "reasonable" (particularly for "comments on").
+An appropriate Associate Editor will assist the EIC in checking that the letter is "reasonable" (particularly for "Comments on").
 If there is contention, the AE will solicit additional reviews.
-Then the EIC will make the acceptance decision.
+Then the EiC will make the acceptance decision.
 For "Comments on", the original author will be asked for a response.

 the IEEE PSPB operational manual, which can be downloaded from http://www.ieee.org/documents/opsmanual.pdf.